Joachim Löw to miss Germany qualifiers due to health concerns | DW | 31.05.2019

-Germany's head coach Joachim Löw has been taken to hospital and will miss the next two Germany games against Belarus and Estonia.
+Germany's head coach Joachim Löw has been taken into hospital and will miss the next two Germany games against Belarus and Estonia.

 The German FA (DFB) said on Friday morning that head coach Joachim Löw has been taken into hospital to deal with the aftereffects of a sporting accident that led to a contused artery.